hmqcnoesy/booknotes/Web/Matts Curly Braces.md

 red with 0% green.
 Black is 0% red, green, and blue.
 White is 100% of all three.
-But rather than using whole number percentages, CSS allows a color to be defined based on its red, green, and blue components on a scale from 0 to 255.
+But rather than using whole number percentages (0 through 100),
+CSS allows a color
+to be defined based on its red, green, and blue components on a scale from 0 to 255.
 So blue, purple, black and white